 Guess what?
 You don’t have to write a thing!
 Writing a memoir or family history book is as easy as having a conversation.
 I can record our conversations about your stories, transcribe, edit it all into a great book, and you still get the credit as the author.

 How many interviews does it take to write a memoir or family history?

 It depends on the scope, length, and depth you want in your personal history book or recording.
 For a short memoir about a specific period of time in your life, it may only take a single interview.
 For example, you might tell about the summers you used to spend at your grandparents’ farm, or your time in service during a war.
 A full life story typically takes five to eight interview sessions.
 The number of interviews needed for a family history vary based on how many people are interviewed and the scope of the project.

 Prices vary based on the method used, the scope of the project, your needs and budget.
 Here's a few starter prices to give you an idea: Memoir coaching services begin at $120.
 Oral Histories begin at $300.
 Audio memoirs start at $900.
 Basic personal history book manuscript starts at $1,500.
 Full-length custom-designed books usually require hundreds of hours and range from $5,000 to $30,000+.
 If you have already written a manuscript or have a collection of letters and need help turning it into a book, production services begin at $1,000.

 Wherever you are most comfortable, usually this is at home.
 It should be somewhere quiet, where we won’t be easily interrupted.

 Yes.
 Interviews for book projects can be done over the phone, Skype, and email.
 I prefer to conduct audio interviews in person.

 How long does an interview session last?

-One session usually lasts two hours.
+From my arrival in your home to departure, one session usually lasts two hours.

 Will I get a chance to make changes to my book or audio memoir?